You can add a manual override on specific dates to your listing in two ways:

 Reviewing Prices

-Now when you review prices for a listing, you can hover over these dates on the calendar, and the popup will show that you have an account level custom pricing factor being applied (you might have to click "Save/Refresh" button to recalculate prices using the newly set rules).
+Now when you review prices for a listing, you can hover over these dates on the calendar, and the popup will show that you have an account level custom pricing factor being applied (Make sure to choose to add and refresh when creating a DSO for it to be updated right away, otherwise you will have to click 'Save and Refresh' to make sure your rates are updated).
 As always, if a date has both account level and listing level date-specific overrides, then the listing level rules are used.

 When reviewing prices for a listing, you can also click on the "View" next to Date Specific Override at the right corner to see what listing, group or account level overrides are in place.
 The modal will show all the listing, group and account level overrides that are in place for this listing.